Medieval II: Total War: Kingdoms: Notable features

 Crusading nobles, drawn to the conflict against Paganism in search of fame and glory, will request the assistance of the Teutonic Order in return for donations to the Order's coffers.
 The size of the donation varies depending on the nobles' successes.
 The Lithuanian leader will be rewarded by his council of nobles in events should he manage to kill any of these crusaders.

 When playing as Denmark, it is possible for the player to form the Union of Kalmar.
-In order to do this, the player must first take the Scandinavian settlements of Kalmar, Göteborg, Visby, Uppsala and Åbo.
+In order to do this, the player must first take the Scandinavian settlements of Kalmar, Gothenburg, Visby, Uppsala and Åbo.
 After taking control of these settlements, the player must then kill the Norwegian king, either through assassination or a direct battle.
 If the entire Norway faction is eliminated, it is impossible to form the union.
 After forming the union, Denmark will take on a new banner, gain access to all the existing settlements and armies of Norway, and unlock the ability to build three new units.